gagneurlab/wBuild/docs/faq.rst

 to force a recreation of the index page.
 Normally you will then be pointed to the place where your pipeline is broken.

 **Q: I want to remove a file from the pipeline:**

 A: Just move it into a folder starting with an underscore `_`.

+**Q:Can I use my input/output variables defined in header in the code afterwards?**

+Of course you can!
+See :ref:`tags section <specify-input>` for more information how.

+**Q:Hey, but I don't run snakemake now, and still would like to have something to debug!**

+You are not alone!
+See the bottom of :ref:`information about in-script headers <yaml-headers>` - there is a special function fo that!